Last updated in January 2019. Photo above shows an example of a low-budget toolkit costing less than £10 from Poundland.

 You might also sign up for a bike maintenance class at a local bike shop, helpfully befriending the staff in the process.
 You’ll probably be surprised at how many bicycle repair and maintenance courses are being run in your local area.
 Many of these are free to attend, being used as promotional events for local bike shops.
 Some local authorities provide free cycle training, including basic maintenance.

 Another helpful exercise for peace of mind on a really long ride is to take your bike apart completely and put it back together (before you leave, I mean), ideally with the help of a friend or otherwise by following the abundance of guidance available on the internet.

 In the process, you’ll find out what tools you need and how to use them, as well as what you’re comfortable with tackling yourself in terms of maintenance and repairs.

 There are many good books on the subject of bicycle repairs and maintenance, and of course there is no end of information online.
-To save you some dredging, though, the most comprehensive and long-standing starting points for mechanical knowledge are the websites of Park Tool and the late Sheldon Brown.
+To save you some dredging, though, the most comprehensive and long-standing starting points for mechanical knowledge are Park Tool (who also have a great Youtube channel) and the website of the late Sheldon Brown.

+That’s your lot!
 Anything else you’d pack in your cycle touring toolkit that hasn’t been mentioned here?
-Let us know in the comments!
+Let us know in the comments.